 Starting in 2021, the Club will move from a Ratings Committee System to a Performance Based Ratings System, using a system provided by pickleballbrackets.com.
 Highlights include:

 What are ratings and why do we use them?

 Ratings are a way of ensuring that members get to play with other members at or near their own level of play.
 For example, if you are rated at 3.0, you will play in the 3.0 sessions with other 3.0 players.
-There are different ways to rate players, such as a ladder system, tournament play, skills assessment, etc. In 2020 SPC will be using a two step process that employs a competitive ladder phase followed by a skills assessment phase.
-Only the top players in the ladder phase will be eligible to move to the skills assessment phase.
-Those members that pass both phases will be moved to the next highest level.
+There are different ways to rate players, such as a ladder system, tournament play, skills assessment, etc. In 2021, SPC will be moving from a Ratings Committee System to a Performance Based Ratings System, using Ladder Play to determine a member's performance and adjust their rating.

 In my member profile, there are three ratings origin choices (S = Self Rated, C = Club Rated, and T = Tournament Rated).
 What’s the difference between these and why have three?